DeepaliSonii/College-Placement-Readiness-Market-Fit-Analysis/README.md

 - Note:
   Due to large file size, this dataset is not uploaded in the repository.
-  It can be downloaded from the above link and placed in the `data/` folder.
+  It can be downloaded from the above link.

 ---